Why Do On-Demand Platforms Fail and How to Solve the Issues?

 The glaring success of the on demand era has given birth to a school of thought among the tech community.
 They have started believing that following the uber on demand business model and entering the on demand industry will be the only move that is keeping them from reaching complete success.

 While it has worked for a number of businesses like GrubHub or Airbnb, the number of businesses that have failed are also extremely huge.
 In fact, if you sit down to make an excel sheet comparing the on demand services fail vs success ratio, you will find that the number of businesses that struggled to survive were more than those which didn’t.

 But does this mean that you should give up hope on your on demand platforms’ business success and give up?
 Of course not.
 What it implies is that when you plan to succeed in the crowded on demand market, you should also factor in the reasons behind the application’s failure.

 The intent of this article is to help with just that.

 - The List of on demand Business Model Brands That Failed Miserably

 - Understanding Uber’s Success in the on demand sector

 - How Can on demand Businesses Save Themselves From Shutting Down Prematurely?

-The List of on demand Brands That Failed Miserably
+The List of on Demand Business Model Brands That Failed Miserably

 Happy Home Company was a twist in the otherwise traditional home service market.
 The idea behind the brand was to offer users home maintenance plans which included recurring things that had to be kept in top working conditions.
 Inspite of bagging $7 million from investors, Happy Home’s founder wrote a shutdown letter which stated, “Ultimately we weren’t able to make the transition from a scrappy startup to self-sustaining company.”